 Whale snout - 526 Seabright Ave.
 Santa Cruz, CA. 95060

 The name of the business that the whale snout protruded from is Day's Market and it's been in operation since the 1920's.
 The first time I visited Santa Cruz in 2007, while at the boardwalk, I had a conversation with a local police officer about the filming locations for The Lost Boys and he told me where the whale snout location was.
 Prior to that, I'd never seen or read anything on it's whereabouts.
 On my first visit, the ocean mural was still there but the whale snout was gone.
 The current owners of the market informed me that it was taken down for safety reasons.
+I had also heard that a delivery truck backed into it, breaking it off.
 On my second visit to the location in 2013, the mural was gone as well and the spot it had been at was painted the same color as the rest of the building, leaving no indication that it was ever there.
-One cool thing about this location though, is that you can actually see the building that's across the street being constructed in the movie.
+On my third visit to the location in 2019, a new mural had been painted on the wall, which featured a whale which I thought was a pretty cool homage.
+One neat thing about this location though, is that you can actually see the building that's across the street being constructed in the movie.

 Grandpa's house - 333 Golf Club Dr. Santa Cruz.
 Ca. 95060